Sami-ul/auto-part-finder/README.md

 ## Running Tests
 - `docker compose run --rm web npm test`
     - This command will simply run the tests from within the docker container.
+- Additionally, using Github Actions, tests are automatically run on every push to the remote.
+This makes the development life cycle easier as we can catch software regressions early.

 ## Deployed Application:
 `https://auto-part-finder.onrender.com/register`